sirn-se/websocket-php/docs/Client.md

 ## Subscribe operation

-If you need to subscribe to messages sent by server at any point, use the listener functions.
+If you want to subscribe to messages sent by server at any point, use the listener functions.

 ```php
 $client = new WebSocket\Client("ws://echo.websocket.org/");